anvesh210591/servlets-jsp/servlets/create_servlet.md

 To write data to a log file, we can use log methods of HttpServlet class.

-log(String messgae) : writes the specified message to the servers's log file. loc(String message, Throwable e): writes the specified message to server's log file followed by the stack trace of the exception.
+log(String messgae) : writes the specified message to the servers's log file.

+log(String message, Throwable e): writes the specified message to server's log file followed by the stack trace of the exception.